 Newly hired managers or individuals promoted into managerial positions receive the additional training "Managing a Respectful and Harassment-Free Workplace" conducted jointly by the Office of Institutional Equity and the Department of Human Resources.
 This training is a three-hour, interactive program that focuses on preventing and responding appropriately to workplace discriminatory and sexual harassment.
 It is designed to provide managers with the tools needed to ensure compliance with University conduct expectations and policies in these areas.
+This program was expected to be delivered multiple times during the Plan Year but due to the pandemic was only offered once, with 23 managers attending.

-Please see ATTACHMENT B in this section for the detailed training attendee demographic information.
+Please see EXHIBIT 2 in this section for the detailed training attendee demographic information.

-To achieve full participation with Diversity Awareness and Sexual Harassment Prevention training, Human Resources notified managers of employees who did not attend training.
+To achieve full participation with Diversity Awareness and Sexual Harassment Prevention training, OIE notifies managers of employees who did not attend the mandatory trainings.